"Introduction to the Old Testament"

 The time of the Patriarchs reaches from Abraham to Moses.

-The Law and Prophets time period extends from Moses to Christ.
+The time of the Law and Prophets extends from Moses to Christ.
 Our first lesson covers the events from the Creation to the first judgment.

 1. The Bible Is Inspired of God Second Peter 1:21 says, “For the prophecy came not in old time by the will of man: but holy men of God spake as they were moved by the Holy Ghost.”
 Clearly, the Old Testament was inspired of God.
 According to II Timothy 3:16, all Scripture is given by inspiration of God.
 In the Greek language in which the New Testament was written, the word inspired means “God-breathed.”
 Scripture was not written by the will of men.
 That is, men did not merely decide to write about God.
 The Bible is not man’s book about God, but God’s Book to humankind.
 A key word in II Peter 1:21 is moved.
 In the original language, it means to be carried along, much as a ship is carried over the surface of the sea by the winds blowing its sails.

-2. The Bible is Revered as The Word of God
+2. The Bible Is the Word of God

 We should approach our study of the Bible with great reverence, because it is the Word of God, not the word of men.
-Each word is of absolute necessity.
+Each word is important.

 1. The First Day